Capt-Fluffy-Bug/React-Project-static/README.md

 2. CSS
 3. React icons

+## System Requirements
+This project requires `npm` to build and run.

 ## Running the project
 * Download the repo by opening the terminal and typing in